Dangerous swim conditions at Lake Michigan beaches through early Wednesday

-A Beach Hazards Statement has been issued for the Lake Michigan beaches in Ottawa, Allegan and Van Buren counties, effective from 2 p.m.
-Tuesday through 2 a.m.
+A Beach Hazards Statement has been issued for the Lake Michigan beaches in Ottawa, Allegan and Van Buren counties, in effect through 2 a.m.
 Wednesday.

 High wave action, strong currents and dangerous swimming conditions are expected.
 Piers may be heavily swamped by waves.